giantswarm/rfc/container-registry-configuration/README.md

 ### 3. Registries

-The infranet page (See `Registry Mirrors`) states this as a desired configuration:
+The intranet page (See `Registry Mirrors`) states this as a desired configuration:
   - `docker.io` as primary public registry since it has a privilege in docker daemon.
   - Our own Azure Container Registry as secondary registry because of the security concerns

-Since we use `containerd`, docker has not a privelege anymore but there is no need to change this order at the moment.
+Since we use `containerd`, docker has not a privilege anymore but there is no need to change this order at the moment.
 We will follow this configuration for CAPI clusters too.

 ### 4. Accounts